tindy2013/stairspeedtest/README.md

 **Also thanks to [CareyWang](https://github.com/CareyWang) for his help and debug.**
 ## Known Bugs
 * ~~Currently does not support http obfs in vmess link.
 (Clash doesn't support it at all, but will switch to v2ray-core soon to enable all v2ray functions.)~~ Already switched to v2ray-core. kcp and h2 support are on the way.
 * ~~If encryption method is *chacha20* in ssr link, ssr client will crash and no speedtest result will be displayed.
 (This is a bug in ssr-native, the only solution by now is to switch to another client like ssr-libev.
 Will do it soon.)~~ Already switched to ssr-libev.
 But there might still be some unknown bugs.
 USE AT YOUR OWN RISK.
-Will add ccr-csharp client soon.
+Will add ssr-csharp client soon.
 * ~~No obfs options for ss links.
 (Clash hardly supports it.
 Will switch to ss-libev soon.)
 (It would still be quite hard to analyze different kinds of ss links. ;) )~~ Switched to ss-libev with obfs supports.
 ## Future Functions
 * Fast.com speedtest has been added to the script, but it is still under testing.